Ever wondered if trolling is illegal in the UK? Join the club!

 Hate watchers think it’s weird if you breastfeed.
 Or if you don’t.
 They’ll say you’re too reckless with your kids.
 Or too protective.
 You bought that plastic toy?
 Do you even love your baby?
 Ugh.

-In many cases, these people are dicks.
-It takes a certain mentality to create an anonymous profile online and repeatedly pull apart another person, whether they’re on a major television show, or a YouTube channel.
+Personally, I think it takes a certain mentality to create an anonymous profile online and repeatedly pull apart another person, whether they’re on a major television show, or a YouTube channel.

-Their comments can be hurtful.
+These comments can be hurtful.
 Devastating, often.
 I’ve seen influencers experience genuine mental health crises as a result of the comments made about them online.

 But is Trolling Illegal?